nafis-ikbal/3D_Portfolio_Book/README.md

 - **Skills Page**: Showcase of your technical skills
 - **Project Pages**: Portfolio of your work (projects) with detailed descriptions
 - **Services Page**: Services you offer

+## ⚠️ **Important Notes:**

+- This website is not responsive and is best viewed on desktop/laptop
+- Please use browser's light mode for optimal viewing experience

 ## 🤝 Contributing